FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_Config_Guide/Account_ID.md

     "title": "Control the displayed user information",
     "linkTitle": "Control the displayed user information",
     "weight": "160"
-}By default, <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> displays the name of the logged-in user in the **Welcome** menu located in the upper right corner.
+}By default, displays the name of the logged-in user in the **Welcome** menu located in the upper right corner.
 As an administrator, you can control whether and what user information is displayed there.

 ## Hide user information